 - Dashboard (of my local mac)

-There are several other reports and metrics Datadog console has like Dashboards, Monitors, Metrics, and several others.
+There are several other reports and metrics in the Datadog console, like Dashboards, Monitors, Metrics, and several others.

 This bring us to the end of the core content.

-There is so much that can be done on AEM, the numerous report on Datadog.
-Both platforms will not stop continuously innovating coming up with new features, options, simplifying things.
-This innovation and enablement helps businesses a lot with value creation and keeps us builders, developers, architects, system administrators busy learning the new tricks.
+There is so much that can be done on AEM with the rich reporting from Datadog.
+Both platforms are continuously innovating and coming up with new features and options, as well as simplifying things.
+This innovation and enablement helps businesses with value creation and keeps us builders, developers, architects, and system administrators busy learning the new tricks.